statichunt/statichunt/content/tools-category/chat.md

 ---
 title: Chat
-meta_title: " Jamstack Chat Tools | Statichunt"
+meta_title: " Top Jamstack Chat Tools | Statichunt"
 description: "Looking to add a chat to your static website?
-These JAMstack has the ideal chat solution for you"
+These Chat tool has the ideal for hugo,nextjs,gatsby,jekyll,astro,nuxtjs website"
 page_title: " Jamstack Chat Tools " # this is for h1 tag
 icon: /images/icons/chat.svg
 url: "/jamstack-chat"